|

 the last chapter.
 Here we shall treat of the properties

-"That condition of matter in which the intellect-promoting
+of prakriti (matter)."That condition of matter in which the intellect-promoting

 (satva - high), passion-exciting (rajas - medium) and